Why I Dated People Who Made Me Feel Like Sh*t

 In other words, our biology (e.g., our bodies — that animalistic sense of desire) might say yes, but we also need to check that against what Carroll calls “objective data.”
 “How do they interact with their family?
 Do they have long-term friends?
 Is their financial life in order?
 How do they speak of past struggles?”
 These were all questions that Carroll provided to me as good investigative tools to get this necessary “objective data.”

 When it came to “objective data” on Rob, there were many red flags.
 I never met any of his friends and didn’t ever hear him talk about emotions.
 He said terrible things about his ex-girlfriend and had no relationship with his family.
-Plus, he made me feel like crap about myself, and the sex wasn’t even good.
+Plus, he made me feel like crap about myself.
 So whatever it was that propelled me toward Rob — whether biological, psychological, or something else — it was bad.

 When I reflect on the Rob situation, I hope it’s not a pattern.
 I see frightening psychoanalytic dynamics at work.
 I can intellectualize them, and sometimes it’s stimulating and even instructive to do so.